brikis98/yevgeniy-brikman-homepage/_posts/2009-07-12-crossfit-strengthpower-hybrid.md

 plus a warm-up (dynamic stretches) and a cool down (static stretches).
 The warm-up, cool down and skill work should take 10 minutes each.
-The strength/power and metcon components should generally take less than 20 minutes each, plus a 10 minute break in between.
+The strength/power and metcon components should generally take less than 20 minutes each, plus a 10-minute break in between.
 That adds up to 80 minutes total.
 If workouts are taking longer than this, something is wrong.

 Strength/power workouts should typically use ascending sets instead of sets across.
 The goal is to hit a new PR (1RM, 2RM, 3RM, 5RM or 20RM) on the final set of each exercise each week.
-It's also a good idea to zig-zag rep schemes when you stall.
+It's also a good idea to zigzag rep schemes when you stall.
 For example, if you were doing a 3x5 on squats and got stuck, switch to a 5x3.
 When you get stuck again, try a 3x3.
 When you get stuck once more, go back to 3x5 and start the cycle all over again.
 Also, when doing strength/power workouts, it's ok to do variations or similar exercises instead.
 For example, the power snatch and OH squat can be done instead of the full snatch and the power clean or clean &amp; jerk can be done instead of the clean.
-The only exception to the zig zag rule and substitution rule is Wednesday's workout: [20 rep squats](http://www.bodybuilding.com/fun/cyberpump24.htm).
+The only exception to the zigzag rule and substitution rule is Wednesday's workout: [20 rep squats](http://www.bodybuilding.com/fun/cyberpump24.htm).
 These should always be done just as written: a single work set of 20 reps of back squats.
 I'd